Male Community Reentry Program

 - San Diego County

-Offenders are eligible for transfer up to 365 days, but no less than 30 days, of their Earliest Possible Release Date (EPRD).
+Individuals are eligible to participate up to 365 days, but no less than 30 days, before their Earliest Possible Release Date (EPRD).

-All levels of eligible offenders may volunteer for MCRP placement.
-Offenders determined eligible for placement will be reviewed by the Institutional Classification Committee and, if approved for placement, referred to the Classification Staff Representative for endorsement.
-All offenders are subjected to mandatory electronic monitoring and must agree as a condition of placement.
+All levels of eligible incarcerated people may volunteer for MCRP placement.
+Those determined potentially eligible for placement will be reviewed by the Institution Classification Committee (ICC) and, if approved for placement, referred to the Classification Staff Representative for endorsement.
+All participants are subjected to mandatory electronic monitoring and must agree as a condition of placement.

 - The County of Last Legal Residence (CLLR) is not serviced by an MCRP.
-An offender must be approved to transfer supervision to a county which is serviced by an MCRP for eligibility
+(An individual must be approved for a transfer of supervision to a county serviced by an MCRP, prior to ICC’s review, to become eligible for review

-- Has a PC Section 290 registration requirement, an R suffix, or current or prior conviction for a sexually violent offense as defined in subdivision (B) of the Welfare and Institutions Code Section 6600
+- Has a Penal Code (PC) Section 290 registration requirement, an R suffix, or current or prior conviction for a sexually violent offense as defined in subdivision (B) of the Welfare and Institutions Code Section 6600

 - Has a California Static Risk Assessment score of five (high violence)

-- Mandatory Minimum Placement Code for escape or when a walk-away has occurred within the last five years
+- Mandatory Minimum Placement Code for escape or when a walkaway has occurred within the last five years of ICC’s review

 - Has an active or potential felony hold, warrant, or detainer

 - Has in-custody misconduct (Division A-C offenses) within the last 12 calendar months, except physical possession of alcohol and possession of drugs (trafficking offenses remain exclusionary)

 - Has been released from Security Housing Unit/Psychiatric Security Unit (SHU/PSU) within the last 12 calendar months

-- Has a Validated Security Threat Group I (STG I) pursuant to California Code of Regulations, Title 15 Subsection 3378(c)
+- Validated Security Threat Group I (STG I) pursuant to California Code of Regulations, Title 15 Subsection 3378(c)